The Commonplace

 Data & Methods

-• Evidence base: Extensive synthesis of contemporary literature in sustainable supply chain management, healthcare procurement, and ESG governance.
+• Methodological approach: conceptual/theoretical synthesis and policy analysis based on an extensive review of contemporary literature in sustainable supply chain management, healthcare procurement, ESG governance, and public policy.

 Implications for AI Economics